renz45/typescript-sass/readme.md

 `
 ```

-Sass imports are also supported currently
+Sass imports are also supported currently.
+Import paths are derived from the parent directory
+of the compiled file and the `sassDir` from the config file.

 # Usage